The busiest shopping days for retail and e-commerce businesses are just around the corner.

 6. Allocate resources to reply and engage with customers

-Great social media customer service takes time and resources.
-So, before you release your brand's Black Friday social media campaign into the world, make sure you've got the capacity to answer any questions that customers might have about taking advantage of your promotions.
+Excellent social media customer service takes time and resources.
+So, before you release your brand's Black Friday social media campaign into the world, ensure you've got the capacity to answer any questions customers might have about taking advantage of your promotions.

-If you're a one-man or one-woman team, think about scaling back the number of social media posts you create to promote your Black Friday offering, as well as which channels you decide to post them on.
-Afterall, do you really have time to reply to comments on multiple posts as well as messages on Instagram, Facebook and Twitter?
+If you're a one-person team, think about scaling back the number of social media posts you create to promote your offering and which channels you decide to post them on.
+After all, do you really have time to reply to comments on multiple posts as well as messages on Instagram, Facebook and Twitter?

 Remember that bad customer service on social can make a big, negative, real-life impression, so never take on more than you can handle.